Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

 You can see that all of our JSON types inherit from the `JsonEntity` class which defines a few virtual methods.
-These methods throw an exception by default, but they are overridden with proper implementation on types that support them.
+These methods throw an exception by default, but they are overridden with proper implementations on types that support them.

 Using `JsonEntity.Parse(...)` we should be able to convert a piece of JSON text into our domain objects and traverse the whole hierarchy using indexers: